Halo123188/CLM-GS/release_scripts/rubble4k_README.md

 ### Dataset Decoding

-Training begins by decoding all JPEG images to raw format and saving them locally to disk.
-This step significantly improves data loading speed during training.
-Because the Rubble 4k dataset is very large (the decoded images use about 80GB of disk space), ensure you have sufficient disk space before starting.
-Decoding is required only once, and future training runs will reuse already-decoded images if they exist.
-For optimal performance, use a fast local drive (avoid network storage such as NFS), and please refer to the **Dataset Caching and Streaming** section in `README.md` for further information.
+Training starts by decoding all JPEG images to raw format and saving them locally to disk.
+During training, the data loader streams images from disk to GPU.
+This significantly improves data loading speed during training.
+Because the BigCity dataset is very large (decoded images use about 80GB of disk space), make sure you have enough disk space before starting.
+Decoding only needs to be done once, and subsequent training runs will reuse the already-decoded images if they exist.
+For optimal performance, use a fast local drive (avoid network storage such as NFS).
+By default, decoded images are saved to `args.source_path/decode_{args.images}`.
+If `args.source_path` is on NFS, specify `args.decode_dataset_path` to point to a local disk location.
+But you need to ensure the local disk has enough space available.

 ### Checkpoints Saving